Jaffa orange: Mandatory Palestine

 By the end of 1928, Jews had acquired 30000 dunam of the region's 60000 dunam of orange orchards.
 Whereas before World War I, the price of a dunam of land in a fruitful orange grove was 50–75 pounds sterling, by 1929, the same groves were selling for 150–200 pounds sterling.
 In 1933, Jewish-owned orange production overtook Arab-owned orange production.
 By 1939, Jewish-owned and Arab-owned orange orchards in Palestine covered 75000 acre, employed over 100,000 workers, and their produce was a primary export.
 During World War II (1939–1945) citrus-growing declined, and Arab-owned orange production overtook Jewish-owned production.

+Post-1948

 After the 1948 war, the orange-growing industry was presented as a "pioneering Labor-movement project" which was "void of any Arab presence".
 Significant ethnic cleansing of Palestinian Arabs by Jewish Zionists occurred following the Nakba between 1947–1948, and the establishment of the Israeli state in 1948.
-Many Palestinian Arab–owned farms were subsequently stolen from their owners as part of dispossession of their lands.
+Many Palestinian Arab–owned farms were subsequently taken from their owners as part of dispossession of their lands.